grimfiendish/StatCompare/README.md

 This version has been updated to make gear checks easier by showing the list of equipped item names and their enchants, as well as all active buffs.

+<b>As of January 2025 the enchants and buff info is considered beta</b>

 ## Screenshot

 View  your own stats (e.g. for Gear Checks)